bbj3/bbj3.github.io/_posts/2020-03-17-Overcome-Overfitting-in-Convolutional-Neural-Networks.md

 ![perfomance second model](/images/performance_second_model.png)

-We see that the accuracy goes up "almost" monotonically for both the training and validation set and the performance on the validation set is considerably better than before.
+We see that the accuracy goes up "almost" monotonically for both the training and validation set and the performance on the validation set is considerably better than before - simply by augmenting the dataset with simple transformations and adding dropout to the neural network.